 - Improve Seniors’ Doctor Visits with 3 Communication Tips

 Guest contributor: Jessica Hegg is the content manager at ViveHealth.com.
-Interested in all things related to living a healthy lifestyle, she works to share valuable information aimed at overcoming obstacles and improving the quality of life for others.
+Interested in all things related to living a healthy lifestyle, she shares valuable information to help overcome obstacles and improve the quality of life for others.